surfiniaburger/med-safety-gym/README.md

 ## Getting Started: How to Use the Environment

-The `DIPGSafetyEnv` follows a standard client-server model.
+The DIPG Gym (DIPGSafetyEnv) follows a standard client-server model.

 ### 1. Running the Server